Azure/fta-azuresecuritycenter/doc/take-aways.md

 ## From here you now understand

-* What Security Center is
+* What is Security Center
-* What Azure Defender is
+* What is Azure Defender
 * How to navigate the tool
-* What Azure Policy is
+* What are Azure Policies

 ## Go Do